 The Lower East Side Printshop has served as a resource for contemporary print collectors for decades.
 In becoming a member and regular supporter of this institution you will receive invitations to special events, such as artist talks and private viewings with curators.
 Members of the Printshop gain access to a network of fellow collectors, artists and arts professionals who share similar interests and related expertise.
 Additionally, since the Printshop produces prints with a variety of contemporary and emerging artists, members are often among the first to view these artworks and have the inside track on prints available for purchase.

-Cristin Tierney is an advisor to a number of private collectors and institutions in the United States and is a Ph.D. candidate at the Institute of Fine Arts, New York University.
-Prior to founding Cristin Tierney Fine Art Advisory Services, she was a consultant for many years at Christie’s auction house.
+Cristin Tierney is owner and director of Cristin Tierney Gallery in New York.
+She is also an advisor to a number of private collectors and institutions in the United States and is a Ph.D. candidate at the Institute of Fine Arts, New York University.
+Prior to founding Cristin Tierney Gallery, she was a consultant for many years at Christie’s auction house.
 She has taught graduate level seminars on the history of the art market at Christie’s Education and undergraduate art history at New York University.